steddyman/Ballistica/docs/3ds_murderball_copilot_migration.md

 ---

 ## 4) Replace legacy sprite access with citro2d images
-- Remove any PCX/INF parsing and sprite rect math in generic code.
+- Remove Original graphics code was based on PCX/INF parsing output which created binary arrays of each image in sprcode.cpp that was then blitted to screen.
+This must be replaced with citro2d sprite sheets and the t3x generated includes for sprite indices.
 - For each atlas (e.g., `IMAGE.t3s`), include the generated `IMAGE.h` (embedded bytes) and the indices header(s) you created (e.g., `image_indices.h`).
 - Replace any code that referenced `x,y,w,h` with direct `C2D_Image` handles from `C2D_SpriteSheetGetImage(sheet, index)`.